awsdocs/amazon-ec2-user-guide-windows/doc_source/ssd-instance-store.md

 ## NVMe SSD volumes<a name="nvme-ssd-volumes"></a>

-The following instances offer non\-volatile memory express \(NVMe\) solid state drives \(SSD\) instance store volumes: C5d, G4, I3, I3en, F1, M5ad, M5d, `p3dn.24xlarge`, R5ad, R5d, and z1d\.
+Some instances offer non\-volatile memory express \(NVMe\) solid state drives \(SSD\) instance store volumes\.
+For more information about the type of instance store volume supported by each instance type, see [Instance store volumes](InstanceStorage.md#instance-store-volumes)\.

 The latest AWS Windows AMIs for the following operating systems contain the AWS NVMe drivers used to interact with SSD instance store volumes that are exposed as NVMe block devices for better performance:
 + Windows Server 2019
 + Windows Server 2016
 + Windows Server 2012 R2